 By: Roger Beharry Lall

-Think Research was thrilled to host Keith at the TRC office where he shared with all of our developers, clinical research, implementation, and administrative staff the successes and highlight of introducing Think Research’s technology into Thunder Bay’s facility.
-The Order Set deployment will include hip fractions, knee and hip replacements heart failure, chronic obstructive pulmonary disease and community-acquired pneumonia.
-Taylor says, “the move to digital order sets will improve efficiencies and outcomes at the Thunder Bay, Ont., hospital.”
-(Cathy Alex/CBC).
+“Order Sets are the roadmap to a patient’s stay, so it’s pretty important stuff” says Keith Taylor, the chair of the Patient and Family Advisory Council at TBRHSC.
+Think Research was thrilled to host Keith at our downtown Toronto office, where he shared with all of our developers, clinical research, implementation, and administrative staff the successes and highlights of recently introducing Think Research’s technology into TBRHSC.
+The Order Set deployment will include hip fractions, knee and hip replacements, heart failure, chronic obstructive pulmonary disease and community-acquired pneumonia.
+He says, “the move to digital Order Sets will improve efficiencies and outcomes at TBRHSC.”

-al Health Sciences Centre Chief of Staff echoes these positive sentiments with, “Digital order sets find the right balance between efficiency and accessibility.
-Physicians having increased and convenient access to standardized, evidence based will help improve patient safety.”
-Thunder Bay has plans to expand and adopt new departments and across additional conditions as Think Research expands our Order Sets.
+TBRHSC’s Chief of Staff echoes these positive sentiments, saying, “Digital Order Sets find the right balance between efficiency and accessibility.
+Physicians having increased and convenient access to standardized, evidence-based best practices will help improve patient safety.”
+TBRHSC has plans to expand and adopt new departments and additional conditions as Think Research expands our Order Sets.

-Are you sharing best practices across within your network?
+Are you sharing best practices within your network?
 Could your clinic or hospital benefit from using digitized Order Sets or QBPs?
 Have you deployed the best clinical tools successfully across all departments to benefit both patients and improve your efficiency?